pmench/mrp-team/README.md

 See [pollrbear.com](https://www.pollrbear.com/) for more details.

-This project fufills the capstone requirement for the Master's of Science in Information at the University of Michigan.
+This project fufills the capstone requirement for the Master's of Science in Information, Data Science, at the University of Michigan.

 ## How To Run Our Code
 To run the MRP model, run the cells in ```models/mrp_model.Rmd``` in order